Dance in Sri Lanka: Kolam

 Basically Kolam dance is consist with general characters who lived during monarchy, imaginary characters (very special dancing styles), popular legends and folktales and religion stories connected to Buddha's previous life.

+"Giri Devi" is a dance that recreates a folk tale about the Giri Yakshani of Demons who appears as a beautiful Goddess dancing gracefully wearing a golden mask.

 Sabaragamu dances (Sabaragamuwa Natum)

 The dances are usually performed in Ratnapura, relating to the worshipping of God Saman much revered by local people.
 There are 32 main dances in Sabaragamuwa Style.